nipsysdev/Ethos/packages/lib/README.md

 # @ethos/lib

 Core library for the Ethos data collection system.
-Currently focused on building production-ready YAML-driven crawlers for digital rights organizations.
+Currently focused on building production-ready YAML-driven crawlers.

 ## What This Library Does